hsk81/protobuf-rpc-js/README.md

     rpc ack(AckRequest) returns(AckResult);
 }
 ```

-This is the content of the `reflector.proto` file: Here the RPC service has been named `Reflector.Service`, but any other designation is possible.
-It provides only a single method `ack`, which takes an `AckRequest` and returns an `AckResult`.
+Above you have the content of the `reflector.proto` specification: Here the RPC service has been named `Reflector.Service`, but any other designation is possible.
+It provides a single method `ack`, which takes an `AckRequest` and returns an `AckResult`.
 Both structures contain a single `timestamp` field, where the result's timestamp shall simply be a copy of the request's timestamp.

-### Usage: NodeJS
+### Usage: Node.js

 The `ack` method allows to measure the round trip time (RTT) from the client to the server.
-In NodeJS an invocation would for example look like:
+In Node.js a *client side* script could look like:

 ```js
 let ProtoBuf = require('protobufjs');